mooniak/abhaya-libre-font/TRADEMARKS.md

-Demo is a trademark of FontStudio, Inc.
+Abhaya is a trademark of Pushpananda Ekanayake.